manifold-systems/manifold/docs/articles/graphql.md

 Here I've demonstrated how you can use Manifold to seamlessly tap into GraphQL type-safely from Java.
 At last Java has potential for flexibility at a level normally reserved for dynamic languages such as JavaScript.
-Unlike dynamic languages, however, the flexibility offered by Manifold exists statically when you need it most: while you're writing code.
+Unlike dynamic languages, however, the flexibility offered by Manifold exists statically when and where you need it most: while you're writing code!
 This enables IDEs such as IntelliJ IDEA to perform efficient, deterministic analysis on the type information Manifold provides.
 As a consequence GraphQL feels light, connected, and approachable.

 I'm hopeful to have piqued your interest and that you'll dig a little deeper into the [GraphQL Manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql).
 Thanks for reading!